spatialthoughts/qgis-tutorials/source/docs/georeferencing_basics.rst

 Download the `1870 map of southern India <http://www.hipkiss.org/data/maps/william-mackenzie_gallery-of-geography_1870_southern-india_3975_3071_600.jpg>`_ and save it as a JPG image on your hard drive.

+.. only:: html

+   For convenience, you can directly download sample data used in this tutorial from the link below.

+   :download:`1870_southern_india.jpg <../static/georeferencing_basics/data/1870_southern-india.jpg>`

 Procedure
 ---------